FoxgloveWebDev/CSS-Drawings/README.md

 * Pseudo-class => a keyword that can be added to a selector in order to indicate the spectific state in which the element must be to be targetted by the declaration.
 (For example, :hover permits to apply a specific style when the user mouses hover the element targetted by the selector)

-* Content => used to generate the content dynamically (during run time), and to generate content ::berfore and ::after pseudo element.
+* Content => used to generate the content dynamically (during run time), and to generate content ::before and ::after pseudo element.

+## BB-8